-The Pierre & Alexandra Boulat Award, supported by LaScam (société civile des auteurs multimedia), is designed to help a photographer carry out an original reporting project through a €8000 endowment.
+The Pierre & Alexandra Boulat Award, supported by LaScam (société civile des auteurs multimedia) for the fourth year, is designed to help a photographer carry out an original reporting project through a €8000 endowment.

 Sessini will be presented with this award at the evening show in Perpignan, during the festival Visa pour l’Image, on Thursday, September 6, 2018.

 Two years ago, Aleksey was heading to the pond when he picked up an object that had fallen from a passing military convoy.
 He thought it was a pen, he said, until it exploded up in his hand.
 “My first feeling was shock and pain,” Aleksey says, “I looked down and saw the fingers were hanging from my hand.
 My whole life changed.
 I can’t chop the wood, it’s hard to tie the fishing line, and it’s hard to set the traps to catch animals.
 Sometimes I’m getting upset up until the moment when I break into tears.”
 This is Europe today.

 SEE THE STORY